Taylor Schilling

-Taylor Jane Schilling (born July 27, 1984) is an American actress.
-She is known for her role as Piper Chapman on the Netflix original comedy-drama series Orange Is the New Black (2013–2019), for which she received a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series and two Golden Globe Award nominations for Best Actress – Television Series Musical or Comedy and Best Actress – Television Series Drama.
+Taylor Schilling (born July 27, 1984) is an American actress.
+She is best known for her role as Piper Chapman on the Netflix original comedy-drama series Orange Is the New Black (2013–2019), for which she received a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series and two Golden Globe Award nominations for Best Actress – Television Series Musical or Comedy and Best Actress – Television Series Drama.
 She made her film debut in the 2007 drama Dark Matter.
 She also starred as Nurse Veronica Flanagan Callahan in the short-lived NBC medical drama Mercy (2009–2010).
 Her other films include Atlas Shrugged: Part I (2011), the romantic drama The Lucky One (2012), the comedy Take Me (2017), and the science-fiction thriller The Titan (2018).

 Early life and education

-Schilling was born July 27, 1984, in Boston, Massachusetts, the daughter of Patricia (née Miller), an MIT administrator, and Robert J. Schilling, a former prosecutor.
+Schilling was born July 27, 1984, the daughter of Patricia (née Miller), an MIT administrator, and Robert J. Schilling, a former prosecutor.
 She grew up in West Roxbury and Wayland, dividing her time between her divorced parents.
 A fan of the NBC medical drama ER in her youth, she began acting at a young age.
 She became active in her middle school's theatre program when she appeared in their production of Fiddler on the Roof.

 After graduating from Wayland High School in 2002, Schilling attended Fordham University's campus at Lincoln Center, where she continued to take part in stage productions while earning her Bachelor of Fine Arts in 2006.
 She entered the graduate acting program at New York University's Tisch School of the Arts to continue her acting studies, but left after her second year.
 While attempting to break into acting, she supported herself by working as a nanny for a Manhattan-based family.